HarkerRobo/robotics-website/doc/scouting.md

 Error given when the token could not be validated by Google API.

 Data type: text
 Status code: 400
-Data: `Some error occurred (ex.
-Token does not match Google Client ID)`
+Data: `Token does not match Google Client ID`

 #### 401 Error Response
 Error interfacing with the database while finding the user with email defined by `idtoken`.